JakeMa2017/Oware-Game/README.md

 # Oware-Game
 Pronounced as A-Wa-Ri

-This is a class project in the University of St. Thomas.
+This is a class project at the University of St. Thomas.